chef/chef-web-docs/content/chef_client_security.md

 ### Knife Subcommands

-The Chef Infra Client includes two knife commands for managing SSL
+The Chef Infra Client includes two knife commands for managing SSL certificates:
-certificates:

--   Use [knife ssl check](/workstation/knife_ssl_check/) to troubleshoot SSL certificate issues
+* Use [knife ssl check](/workstation/knife_ssl_check/) to troubleshoot SS certificate issues
--   Use [knife ssl fetch](/workstation/knife_ssl_fetch/) to pull down a certificate from the Chef Infra Server to the `/.chef/trusted_certs` directory on the workstation.
+* Use [knife ssl fetch](/workstation/knife_ssl_fetch/) to pull down a certificate from the Chef Infra Server to the `/.chef/trusted_certs` directory on the workstation.

 After the workstation has the correct SSL certificate, bootstrap operations from that workstation will use the certificate in the `/.chef/trusted_certs` directory during the bootstrap operation.

 #### knife ssl check

 Run the `knife ssl check` subcommand to verify the state of the SSL certificate, and then use the response to help troubleshoot issues that may be present.

-**Verified**
+##### Verified

 {{% knife_ssl_check_verify_server_config %}}

-**Unverified**
+##### Unverified

 {{% knife_ssl_check_bad_ssl_certificate %}}

 #### knife ssl fetch

 Run the `knife ssl fetch` to download the self-signed certificate from the Chef Infra Server to the `/.chef/trusted_certs` directory on a workstation.

-**Verify Checksums**
+##### Verify Checksums

 {{% knife_ssl_fetch_verify_certificate %}}